 - Tanθ= Perpendicular/Base

-Q: For a right angle triangle ABC right angled at C with Hypotenuse=AB = 5cm, Perpendicular=BC =4cm and Base=AC= 3cm Calculate for angle BAC=θ value of sinθ , cosθ and tanθ.
+Question 1: Consider a right angle triangle ABC right angled at C. If the hypotenuse=AB = 5cm, perpendicular=BC =4cm and base=AC= 3cm.
+Then, for ∠BAC=θ, calculate the value of sinθ, cosθ and tanθ.

 sinθ =Perpendicular/ Hypotenuse=4/5